 “There’s nothing greener than recycling,” Leimert said, pleased the end product will add some local heritage to the campus.
 “In-kind donations like this make a real practical difference to our students and help them create something we would otherwise never see.”

-The Cotters have worked in the Penticton area for 24 years, operating Cotter’s Tree and Bin Service, and more recently Cotter’s Bin and Demolition Service Ltd., which provides demolition, and mobile container services throughout the region.
+The Cotters have worked in the Penticton area for 24 years, operating Cotter’s Tree and Bin Service, and, more recently, Cotter’s Hazmat and Demolition Specialists, which provide demolition and mobile container services throughout the region.